defsub/takeout/doc/setup.md

 ## Overview

 This setup assumes the use of a UNIX system such as Linux.
 Takeout is written in Go, so most systems will work just fine.
-Please adjust commands as needed.
+Please adjust commands below as needed.
 You can setup on a virtual system in the cloud such as EC2, GCE, Digital Ocean, Linode, or use your spiffy computer at home.

 You need to have media stored in an S3 bucket somewhere.
 Some common services are AWS S3, Wasabi, Backblaze, and Minio.
 And if you're using that spiffy home computer, you can also install Minio at home and make your local media available via S3 to your home network.
-The other bucket services cost money but you have the added benefit of having your media securely available wherever you go.
+The other bucket services cost money, however you have the added benefit of having your media securely available wherever you go.

 Please see [bucket.md](bucket.md) for further details on how you should organize your media in S3. [rclone](https://rclone.org) is an excellent tool to